Perceive the fighting scenario

 - Potential alterations (eg. a favorable position for a punch)

 When the inputs we collect are accurate, we will hardly be caught up by surprise and our tactical processing will become similar to the one of chess.
-To do this kind of judgment instinctively, however, we need to enhance our senses and mind, leading to levels of excellence:

 - Our sensory perception – Precision, speed, sensitivity (etc.)